 - In a small saucepan, bring sugars, flour, cinnamon, vanilla and water to a boil, stirring constantly.
 Slowly add enough black food coloring to completely dye the mixture black.
 Stir constantly while boiling for a few more minutes until mixture thickens.
 Remove from heat and set aside.

 - In a large bowl, stir together Bisquick mix, milk, eggs, pumpkin puree, sugar, cinnamon, nutmeg and food coloring until well combined.
-Spoon batter onto hot greased griddle; cook each side until golden, about 2 to 3 minutes each side.
+Spoon batter in 1/4-cupfuls onto hot greased griddle; cook each side until golden, about 2 to 3 minutes each side.